About Black History in Action: Cambridge

 Support us: invest in Black futures!

-Invest in our work!
-100% of your donation goes towards our mission of community-based reparation, the fight against Black displacement caused by gentrification, and the creation of the new Space for Black Exuberance at St. Augustine’s.
+100% of your donation goes towards our mission of community-based reparation, the fight against displacement of Black communities caused by gentrification, and the creation of a vibrant Legacy Center for Arts, Community Knowledge, and Connection.

 Donations are tax deductable; BHAC’s tax ID/EIN is 85-2043123.